 Jack Jacobsen, LCSW (he/him) is a therapist specializing in the treatment of OCD, Body-Focused Repetitive Behaviors, and Tourette Syndrome.
 He is a permanently Licensed Clinical Social Worker in the states of Missouri, Virginia, & Colorado Arkansas, Idaho, & Illinois.
 He also sees clients in various countries around the world.

-Jack is devoted to the use of evidence-based treatments and specializes in the use of Exposure and Response Prevention (ERP) and Acceptance and Commitment Therapy (ACT) for the treatment of anxiety, OCD, and related disorders.
+Jack is devoted to the use of evidence-based treatments and specializes in the use of Exposure and Response Prevention (ERP) and Acceptance and Commitment Therapy (ACT) for the treatment of anxiety, OCD, Comprehensive Behavioral Intervention for Tics (CBIT), and related disorders.
 These therapies, which fall under the umbrella of the Cognitive Behavioral Therapies (CBT), are considered gold standard treatments and the most effective therapies to date for helping clients reclaim their lives from the grip of anxiety.

 In addition to his clinical work, Jack is an adjunct faculty member of Social Work at Washington University in St. Louis, where he teaches Acceptance and Commitment Therapy and Behavior Therapy to graduate students.
 He also regularly travels and trains other mental health professionals in the implementation of evidence-based treatment and has presented at professional conferences.
 Prior to specializing in anxiety and related disorders, Jack was part of the national training team for couples therapy for the Department of Veteran's Affairs.
 During this time, he helped train VA clinicians from around the country in Integrative Behavioral Couples Therapy (IBCT), an evidence-based treatment for distressed couples.